a_skyline2

 There are lots of photos of St John’s Kirkdale in the Scottie Press

-Left - the girl’ school, formerly Walton Technical College courtesy of Liverpool Record Office)
+Above - the girls’ school, formerly Walton Technical College courtesy of Liverpool Record Office)

 StJohnsPrimary